firebase/firebase-js-sdk/.changeset/clean-cameras-check.md

 '@firebase/firestore': minor
 ---

-Fixed a bug where UpdateData did not recognize optional, dot-separated string fields
+Fixed a bug where `UpdateData` did not recognize optional, dot-separated string fields.